bstefanescu/qutejs/web/doc/docs/advanced/routing.md

 In modern javascript applications you often need a mechanism to navigate between local 'pages' and use the browser history to go back to the previous 'page' without interacting with the server.

-Such a mechanism is named `routing` and there are various javascript `routing` implementations.
+Such a mechanism is named `routing` and there are various javascript implementations.

 Qute is providing a built-in router implementation, but first, let's examine how a router can be integrated into a Qute Application.

-The recommended way to do this is to set the router instance as a **Qute Context** property:
+The recommended way to do this is to set the router instance as a **Qute Applcation** property:

 ```javascript
 var router = new Router();